Brockenhurst to Lymington walk

 Features

 Although a good part of this walk is within the New Forest National Park, there are only occasional encounters with the remote heathland or dense woodland which you might expect.
-Some of the walk's first section is in fact through the landscaped parkland of a now-demolished country house, Brockenhurst Park, and it continues along pleasant broad tracks through Roydon Woods Nature Reserve.
-Shortly after leaving the woods you come to a possible early lunch stop on the main road between Setley and Battramsley.
+Some of the walk's first section is in fact through the landscaped parkland of a now-demolished country house, Brockenhurst Park, and it continues along pleasant broad tracks through Roydon Woods.
+Shortly after leaving this nature reserve you come to a possible early refreshment stop on the main road between Setley and Battramsley.

 The next section includes the walk's one stretch across wide open heathland at Shirley Holms, with fine views across the gorse and heather.
-After crossing Sway Road you leave the National Park and the walk becomes less distinctive for a while, past farms and stables with occasional distant glimpses of the Isle of Wight.
-Eventually you come to the scattered hamlet of Lower Pennington and the alternative lunch pub.
+The walk then becomes less distinctive for a while as it leaves the National Park to continue past farms and stables with occasional glimpses of the Isle of Wight.
+After crossing the A337 at Efford Bridge the Main Walk heads south-east to the suggested lunch pub in Chequers Green.

 The final section to the attractive sailing resort of Lymington is quite different in character.
-You walk along raised embankments between mudflats and the coastal marshes of Lymington-Keyhaven Nature Reserve, with magnificent views of the Isle of Wight across the Solent.
-The area is now a haven for wildlife but in the 18thC it was the site of the Lymington Saltworks, the country's leading supplier of sea salt.
+You walk along embankments past the extensive saltmarsh and mudflats of Lymington–Keyhaven Marshes, with magnificent views of the Isle of Wight across the Solent.
+This nature reserve is now a haven for wildlife but in the 18thC it was the site of the Lymington Saltworks, the country's leading supplier of sea salt.
 This profitable industry only ceased (in 1865) when salt could be obtained more cheaply from mines in Cheshire.

-There are no opportunities for swimming in the sea but the route goes past Lymington's open-air Sea Water Baths; these are open daily in summer to 6pm; admission (2023) is £4.
+There are no opportunities for swimming in the sea but the route goes past Lymington's open-air Sea Water Baths which are open daily in summer to 6pm; admission (2024) is £4.50.
 At the end of the walk a lucky few might be allowed to sip pink gins at one of the town's exclusive yacht clubs, but there are plenty of other places willing to serve hoi polloi before the longish journey home.

 Walk Options